apache/royale-asjs/examples/jewel/TourDeJewel/README.txt

 Tour De Jewel is a Component Explorer for Apache Royale Jewel UI Set

-Jewel is a new UI component set, created with design and responsiveness in mind.
+Jewel is a new UI component set for JavaScript, created with design and responsiveness in mind.

 Apache Royale provides themes to use with Jewel out of the box.
 Jewel themes support up to 12 colors, light/dark, and flat/normal modes.

 This App shows all Jewel components and different use cases and is still in development as we continue make it grow and improve.

+HOW TO BUILD

+For convenience, this example includes build scripts, including a pom.xml file to build with Maven and a build.xml file to build with Ant.

+BUILD WITH MAVEN

+To build with Maven, run the following command in the project's root directory (which should be the same directory that contains this README file):

+	mvn compile

+The debug version of the app built with Maven can be found in the ./target/javascript/bin/js-debug directory, and the optimized release version of the app can be found in the ./target/javascript/bin/js-release directory.

+BUILD WITH ANT

+To build with Ant, run the following command in this project's root directory (which should be the same directory that contains this README file):

+	ant

+The debug version of the app built with Ant can be found in the ./bin/js-debug directory, and the optimized release version of the app can be found in the ./bin/js-release directory.